KEDRI-AUT/snn-encoder-tools/README.md

 Spiking Neural Networks - Encoding Optimization Tools

-- developed by Balint Petro from Budapest University of Technology and Economics, Hungary
+- Developed by Balint Petro from Budapest University of Technology and Economics, Hungary
-- developed at Auckland University of Technology - Knowledge Engineering and Discovery Research Institute, New Zealand
+- Developed at Auckland University of Technology - Knowledge Engineering and Discovery Research Institute, New Zealand

 ## 1. How To use Matlab GUI version